 So what do I do when I’m not in this space?

-I can be found at work, in the garden, out wrangling the animals, plotting our next homesteading steps, puddle jumping with my toddler, collecting eggs, occasionally writing for other platforms, or killing some copious free time on:
+I can be found at work, doing reading and healings, digging in the garden, out wrangling the animals, plotting our next homesteading steps, puddle jumping with my toddler, collecting eggs, occasionally writing for other platforms, or killing some copious free time on:

 Instagram is my Happy Place.
 Beautiful photos, inspiring people, fun online community.
 My favorite social media platform, hands down, and where you will find me most often.